Taur3an/AEGIS---AI-Evaluation-and-Guard-Intelligence-System/USER_GUIDE.md

 Welcome to AEGIS (AI Evaluation and Guard Intelligence System)!
 This guide will walk you through installing, setting up, and using AEGIS to evaluate AI alignment risks through systematic red teaming.

-## 🚀 Quick Start with Gradio Web Interface
+## 🚀 Quick Start Options

+AEGIS provides multiple interfaces for different user preferences and workflow needs:

+### Option 1: Gradio Web Interface (No Coding Required)
 The easiest way to get started with AEGIS is through the **Gradio web interface**:

 1. **Install Gradio** (if not already installed):